Edinburgh-Stingers-IHC/constitution/README.md

 * Reviewing and proposing constitutional amendments
 * Considering member motions and concerns elevated beyond Executive scope
 * May review and, by majority vote, overturn or amend Management Team decisions where appropriate to ensure accountability and alignment with club objectives
+* Appoint an Interim Head Coach during a Head Coach suspension, with authority limited to the suspension period and ending at the earlier of the next AGM or any member‑adopted amendment under Section 17 (see Section 4.1.5)

 ### 4.1 Office Bearers & Responsibilities